If An Atom Gains An Electron It Becomes

 Conclusion

-In summary, when an atom gains an electron, it transforms into an anion, a negatively charged ion that plays a vital role in countless chemical and biological processes.
+The short version: when an atom gains an electron, it transforms into an anion, a negatively charged ion that plays a vital role in countless chemical and biological processes.
 Understanding the formation, properties, and behavior of anions is crucial for advancements in chemistry, materials science, and various technological applications.